Hello and welcome to the Trillium Creek Dermatology blog. I’m Dr. Matt Reedy, and I’m a dermatologist here at Trillium Creek Dermatology.

 Viral Infections

-Herpes simplex type 1 is a highly contagious viral infection which can be easily transmitted from skin-to-skin contact.
+Herpes simplex type 1 is a highly contagious viral infection that can be easily transmitted from skin-to-skin contact.
 It typically appears as fluid-filled blisters on the skin and can enter the body through any break in the skin.
 Once infected, the herpes virus will become chronic and typically requires an oral antiviral treatment.

 While it’s true that the infections mentioned earlier are easily transmitted, there are a lot of simple and easy things wrestlers can do to protect themselves from them.

-1. Shower immediately after a workout
+- Shower immediately after a workout

-2. Wear clean work-out gear every day
+- Wear clean work-out gear every day

-3. Remember to wash your knee pad regularly
+- Remember to wash your knee pad regularly

-4. Wipe down your head gear regularly with an antibiotic soap or with small amount of alcohol on a cotton ball.
+- Wipe down your head gear regularly with an antibiotic soap or with small amount of alcohol on a cotton ball.

-5. Make sure the wrestling mats are being properly cleaned daily during the wrestling season.
+- Make sure the wrestling mats are being properly cleaned daily during the wrestling season.

-6. If you think you are getting a skin infection, call our office immediately.
+- If you think you are getting a skin infection, call our office immediately.
 We have wrestling forms in office and can get you the proper treatment so you can get back on the mat ASAP.

-If you would like additional information, visit TCOhio.com.
+If you would like more information, you can visit TCOhio.com.
 To schedule an appointment, call us at 330.725.0569.
+We have five convenient locations in Brunswick, Medina, Strongsville, Wadsworth, and Wooster, OH.